Table of Contents

 The most drawn-out and uneventful of these M.R.
 James adaptations, The Treasure of Abbott Thomas has a lot in common plot-wise with A Warning To The Curious but far less of the atmosphere and suspense.
 While it starts out promisingly with a creepy seance, it soon descends into tedium as the central characters set off to uncover a buried treasure…and spend most of the runtime digging and analyzing old books.

 While it does have an unnerving ending, it too is a bit of a pale imitation of a couple of other better-executed finales in the series.
 Probably the weakest and most skippable of the bunch.

 Final Score: 5/10

 The Ash Tree is perhaps the most overtly supernatural of these first Ghost Stories for Christmas and was clearly heavily influenced by the emergence of folk horror like The Wicker Man around the time of its release.
 The story sees a wealthy aristocrat return to inherit his ancestral home, only to seemingly become possessed by one of its previous owners, a man who participated in persecuting local ‘witches’ to hide his infatuation with one of the accused.

-The man is also visited by creepy, shadowy spectres, which he first comically attempts to flat-out ignore, before being completely consumed by visions of the misdeeds of his ancestor.
-The action climaxes with a bizarre and unsettling occurrence centered around the titular tree, a trippy nightmare of a scene which ranks as one of the ickiest and most disturbing images of the series.
+The man is also visited by creepy, shadowy specters, which he first comically attempts to flat-out ignore, before being completely consumed by visions of the misdeeds of his ancestor.
+The action climaxes with a bizarre and unsettling occurrence centered around the titular tree, a trippy nightmare of a scene that ranks as one of the ickiest and most disturbing images of the series.

 Final Score: 7/10

 Hope these picks help you have a Merry – and creepy -Christmas!
-And stay tuned for my next article, a list of the most underrated TV shows of 2021, coming soon!
+And stay tuned for my next article, a list of the most underrated TV shows of 2021.